RashedDadou/PDF-Prosseorr-Heuristic-Network/README.md

 # Note for engineers:
 This architecture is based on the principle of "Separation of Concerns," where each module has a specific responsibility (extraction, processing, auditing), making the system scalable to suit multiple industry sectors.

+This image is designed for advanced users, illustrating the data flow through the three layers we discussed in a technically professional (dark theme) style that explains the software's mechanics.

+🛡️ Sovereign Engine: Multilayered System Architecture [Image labeled 'Sovereign Engine Internal Workings' and 'Gemini_Generated_Image_j0i3lhj0i3lhj0i3.png']

+Explanation of the diagram's components (for experts):

+## 1. Layer 1: Structural Anatomy Layer (Pre-Processing)

+The figure shows how a large PDF document (214+ pages) is received as raw, unstructured data.

+The engine performs a "Layout Coordinate Reconstruction" process, where "Paragraph Blocks" and "Table/Matrix Grids" are defined as separate geometric maps before any text extraction.
+This ensures that rows and columns in sensitive data do not overlap.

+## 2. Layer 2: Batch Lifecycle & Memory Management

+This is the "heart of stability" in the system.
+The diagram shows the Batch Cycle, where specific batches (such as pages 21-40) are loaded.

+After inference, a Memory Flush (cache release) is performed, and the results are archived to disk.

+Note the RAM Utilization indicator on the right; it shows how memory consumption remains constant throughout the file processing time, regardless of its size.

+## 3. Layer 3: Inference & Mathematical Audit Network

+This shows how the tasks are divided: The Inference Engine (C) performs Semantic Extraction.

+In parallel, the Mathematical Integrity Analyzer (A) performs Matrix 4x4 Verification to mathematically verify the integrity of the matrix structures.

+The outputs are integrated into a unified "Knowledge Graph" to produce a "Verified Knowledge Base & Audit Report," a report that ensures high stability.

 ```